Ryan-Garofalo/Code-Practice/README.md

 # Code-Practice

-This is a repo of the technologies I'm practicing and learning.
+This is a repo of the technologies I'm learning and working on mastering!

-## Some Of The technologies you will see used include:
+## Some of The technologies you will see used include:

-*ES6
-*MongoDB
-*NodeJS
-*React
-*Express
+* ES6
+* MongoDB
+* NodeJS
+* React
+* Express
+* Less

 ## Here are some of the technologies I hope to learn

+* React Native
+* Swift